Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Stacking of CMB temperature and polarization data

 \subsection{Temperature analysis}

 In order to confirm the result presented in \citet{planck2013-p14}, we carry out the stacking of temperature patches at the locations of the GR08 structures.
-For the whole analysis, we use \healpix\ maps at $N_{\mathrm{side}} = 512$ with a window function of $\mathrm{FWHM} = 20\ \mathrm{arcmin}$.
+For the whole analysis, we use \healpix\ maps at $N_{\mathrm{side}} = 512$ with a filter of $\mathrm{FWHM} = 20\ \mathrm{arcmin}$.
 The mean radial and photometry profiles are computed from each set of $50$ superclusters and supervoids, respectively.
 Simultaneously, we perform the same analysis on $1000$ FFP8 simulations of CMB temperature, and derive the statistical properties of the resulting profiles (mean and standard deviation at all scales).
-Finally, we determine if the profiles measured on real CMB data present any significant deviation from the ones derived from the simulations.
+Finally, we determine if the profiles measured on real CMB data present any significant deviation from those derived from the simulations.
 Since we expect the simulated maps to have no correlation with the actual large-scale structures of the Universe, this procedure corresponds to carrying out a null hypothesis test.

-As we show in Fig. \ref{fig:stacking_granett_T}, we observe the peculiar shape for the profiles already detected in \citet{planck2013-p14} using the CMB temperature maps supplied by the different component separation methods: an excess of temperature signal at scales about $5^\circ$ in the photometry profiles computed on the superclusters positions, and a deficit at scales about $4^\circ$ in the corresponding supervoids locations.
+As we show in Fig. \ref{fig:stacking_granett_T}, we observe the peculiar shape for the profiles already detected in \citet{planck2013-p14} using the CMB temperature maps supplied by the different component separation methods, i.e., an excess of temperature signal at scales around $5^\circ$ in the photometry profiles computed on the supercluster positions, and a deficit at scales around $4^\circ$ in the corresponding supervoid locations.
 The deviation is even more evident if the total photometry profiles are computed as the difference between the profiles from clusters and voids, as is shown in the third panel of Fig. \ref{fig:stacking_granett_T}.